 Overview

-package update the previously known list of 5,507 species presented in the Red Book of Endemic Plants of Peru, bringing the total to an impressive 7815 species.
-This substantial increase in documented endemic species is a testament to the integration of data and the commitment to presenting the most up-to-date information.
+Representing a significant advancement in our understanding of Peru’s endemic plant species, the ppendemic package update the previously known list of 5,507 species presented in the Red Book of Endemic Plants of Peru, bringing the total to an impressive 7898 species.
+This substantial increase in documented endemic species is a testament to the continuous integration of updated taxonomic data and the commitment to presenting the most current information available.
 With this expanded and current database, researchers, conservationists, and nature enthusiasts alike can now delve into a more comprehensive and accurate account of Peru’s unique and diverse plant biodiversity.
-The ppendemic

 Installation